 - Choose one notable person they would like to learn more about

-- Use written and Internet resources to research one person.
+- Use print and web resources to research one person

 - Large collection of biographies

-- Biography Book Report Graphic Organizer (PDF) from 10 Ready-to-Go Book Report Projects
+- Biography Book Report Graphic Organizer printable from 10 Ready-to-Go Book Report Projects

 - Paper and pencils